-We often talk to practice owners who feel like they’re the only one going through these challenges.
-Of course this isn’t the case – this is a worldwide phenomenon – and we hope that learning from top-performing practices will help your business to thrive – now and in the future.
+We often talk to practice owners who feel like they’re the only ones going through these challenges.
+Of course, this isn’t the case – this is a worldwide phenomenon – and we hope that learning from top-performing practices will help your business to thrive – now and in the future.

 The pandemic drove several separate but related changes, which together comprise a “perfect storm” of new business for the veterinary profession:

 - Reports of the exact number vary WIDELY – but somewhere between 2 and 5 million new families adopted a pet – at least a 4%+ increase in a single year – faster growth than any other year on record

 - Just like first-time parents, many of these first-time pet owners are still figuring out how to care for their pet, and need more attention and have more questions